 HTTP Version is specified in clause 6.

-The Status-Code of HTTP response memssages is derived from the Response Status Code parameter of the response primitive.
+The Status-Code of HTTP response messages is derived from the Response Status Code parameter of the response primitive.
 The Reason-Phrase is not applicable to oneM2M systems and is omitted.

 6 HTTP Message Mapping